SDL-Hercules-390/hyperion/readme/README.PTT.md

 For generic event type trace entries (as opposed to, say, instruction type trace entries), you should use the 'PTT_CL_INF' class.
 Other classes are being developed/defined for future use to make it easier to define your own trace classes separate from the Hercules predefined internal classes.

-When a PTT tracing is activated via the 'ptt' command (to define/allocate a non-zero number of entries trace table), the PTT facility will then add your trace event to the table.
+When a PTT tracing is activated via the `ptt` command (to define/allocate a non-zero number of entries trace table), the PTT facility will then add your trace event to the table.

 When the entry is added, the thread id of the thread making the call, the current time of day and the source file name and line number where the call was made are added to the trace table entry.

-When you later enter the 'ptt' command with no arguments to dump/display the table, the resulting display might then look something like this:
+When you later enter the `ptt` command with no arguments to dump/display the table, the resulting display might then look something like this:
 ```
     qeth.c:3180  20:37:50.942314 000015D0 af select    0000000000000000 0000000000000000 00000001
     qeth.c:3144  20:37:50.942322 000015D0 b4 procinpq  0000000000000000 0000000000000000 00000000